ACCESS-Community-Hub/access-iom3-configs/documentation/docs/pages/configurations/anu-tub.md

 vim config.yaml
 ```

-The contents of the `config.yaml` file should look like:
+The contents of the `config.yaml` file should look like (without the comments that indicate what lines need changing):

 ```yaml
 ncpus: 240